overturetool/overturetool.github.io/_netmeetings/Net-Meeting-91.md

 ##  Any Other Business

 TO is currently working on integrating VDMPad and other animation prototyping environments into a library named ViennaTalk.
 The documentation is available at https://github.com/tomooda/ViennaTalk-doc/ and the source code is available at http://smalltalkhub.com/#!/%7Etomooda/ViennaTalk  .
-Among several things, Vienna Talk includes a simple Smalltalk-styled browser for VDM-SL and an environemnt for prototyping UIs.
+Among several things, Vienna Talk includes a simple Smalltalk-styled browser for VDM-SL and an environment for prototyping UIs.

 <div id="edit_page_div"></div>